 Method of consumption

 The way of consuming the weed can also be a factor that affects the amount of THC.
 Whether it is consumed through burning, eating, or drinking, the effects it can result in vary on such methods.
 If you are a cannabis aficionado, you may probably know the ways to consume your weed.
 Yet, some users are still not aware of how much THC is consumed throughout the process.

 In a typical joint, let’s say if by the description it contains 15 percent of THC, almost 60 percent of it is lost during the combustion.
 This is far different from using a vaporizer wherein the THC level that can be gained by the body is up to 54 percent.
 As there will be a lot of chances of getting that desirable high when burning the weed, eating it will produce less to zero effects.

 How much THC is in weed?

-With the high demand for marijuana in the cannabis market nowadays, many of the companies are trying all their best and efforts to ensure that their products would have surpassing effects compared to others.
+With the high demand for marijuana in the cannabis market nowadays, many of the companies are trying all their best efforts to ensure that their products would have surpassing effects as compared to others.

-As a result, the potency of marijuana compared from decades ago has significantly increased, becoming four times powerful than ever.
+As a result, the potency of marijuana compared from decades ago has significantly increased, becoming four times more powerful than ever.

 As one of the most stimulating drugs considered in the present time, marijuana is cautiously examined when it comes to the compound it carries which can eventually affect its user.
 As THC is the popular substance responsible for making someone high due to its ability to transmit chemical messages to the brain, it is unarguably important to know how much THC is in your weed.

 The amount of THC varies from strain to strain.
 The average amount of THC present in weeds today is far greater than those present in old pots tested decades ago.